AI and Blockchain in Fintech: A Transformation in Payments

 Fintech Innovations in E-Commerce:

-💡 Example: Shopify now supports crypto payments, allowing merchants to accept Bitcoin, Ethereum, and stablecoins.
+💡 For example, Shopify now supports crypto payments, allowing merchants to accept Bitcoin, Ethereum, and stablecoins.

 The Role of Big Data in Personalized Finance